Dominic Canzone: Arizona Diamondbacks

-2019–2023 Minor leagues
+Draft and minor leagues (2019–2023)

 Canzone was selected by the Arizona Diamondbacks in the eighth round with the 242nd overall pick of the 2019 Major League Baseball draft.
 He signed for $170,000 and made his professional debut with the Missoula Osprey of the Rookie Advanced Pioneer League.
 He was promoted in early August to the Hillsboro Hops of the Class A-Short Season Northwest League.
 Over 46 games between the two clubs, he batted .281 with eight home runs, 38 RBIs, and 19 doubles.

 Canzone did not play in the minor leagues in 2020 because the season was cancelled due to the COVID-19 pandemic.
 He missed time in May and August 2021 due to injury but appeared in 44 games between Hillsboro, now in High-A West, before earning a promotion to the Double-A Amarillo Sod Poodles of the Texas League in late July, where he played 35 games.
 He slashed .302/.375/.522 with 14 home runs, 52 RBIs, and 19 stolen bases in 2021.
 After the season, he played in the Arizona Fall League for the Salt River Rafters, where he had a solid .905 on-base plus slugging in 78 plate appearances.

 Canzone returned to Amarillo to begin the 2022 season.
 After 11 games, he was promoted to the Reno Aces of the Triple-A Pacific Coast League.
 He was placed on the injured list with an oblique injury on June 23, returning to Reno by early August following a short rehab assignment.
 Over 106 games in 2022, he slashed .299/.367/.541 with 22 home runs, 89 RBIs, 25 doubles, and 15 stolen bases.
 He was named a Diamondbacks organizational All-Star by MiLB.com.

 To open the 2023 season, Canzone returned to Reno, where he had the best offensive stretch of his career: he batted .354/.431/.634 with 16 home runs and 71 RBIs in 71 games.